 7. Crimea Bridge

 The Crimea Bridge is known as Russia’s “Century Project”.
 The bridge started construction in February 2016.
 The bridge is 19 kilometers long.
 It is the longest bridge in Russia and the longest bridge in Europe.
 The Crimea Bridge across the Kerch Strait is a road and rail bridge connecting the Crimea Peninsula and the Krasnodar Krai in southern Russia.
 It is one of the largest bridges in Russia.
 The bridge is a transport link project across the Kerch Strait that Russia and Ukraine have been discussing for years.
-The Crimea Bridge was opened to car traffic on May 16, 2018, and the Crimea Bridge railway bridge was opened on December 23, 2019.
+The Crimea Bridge was open for car traffic on May 16, 2018.
+And the Crimea Bridge railway bridge was open on December 23, 2019.

 6. King Fahd Bridge